-"You know, gentlemen," he says in his dedication, "that my whole life has been devoted to the study of the supernatural, and of its relations to visible and material nature.
+"You know, gentlemen," he says in his dedication, "that my whole life has been devoted to the study of the supernatural," and of its relations to visible and material nature.
 I have regarded as the great end and object of my life the irreversible demonstration of the immortality of the soul, of the direct intervention of spirits, of revelation and of miracle, by the experimental method.

 "The phenomena of inspiration, of trance, of invisible medial attraction, of mysterious raps, and the movement of inert, inanimate objects, have helped me on in encouraging me to persevere in my arduous and arid researches; but all these manifestations are far from being conclusive.
 These phenomena can, at the most, give us only a revelation of forces and of unknown laws.
 It is only the direct writing which reveals to us the reality of an invisible world, whence emanate religious revelations and miracles. . . .
 Henceforth hope can spring afresh in the heart of humanity, - its religious needs in respect to the immortality of the soul, the basis of all truths, being fully satisfied. . . .
-Let us remember that in regard to all great truths, the more sublime and profound they are, the more they encounter a press of obstacles and are repelled by the many.
-It is only in the issue of the shocks of discussion, engaged in by serious and carnest minds which have been able to verify the marvellous phenomenon of a direct correspondence from spirits, that human intelligence, being of a progressive nature, can ultimately be influenced to admit the truth. . . .
+Let us remember that in regard to all great truths, the more sublime and profound they are, the more

-^{} The Baron repeatedly uses the word supernatural where Spiritualists generally would say superhuman.
-We have no evidence as yet that the so-called spiritual phenomena are not embraced in the sphere of the natural, since everything phenomenal may be properly so regarded.
+The Baron repeatedly uses the word supernatural where Spiritualists generally would asy superhaman.
+We have no evidence as yet that the so-called spiritual phenomena are not embraced in the sphere of the natural, since swerything phenomenal may be properly so regarded. they encounter a press of obstacles and are repelled by the many.
+It is only in the issue of the shocks of discussion, engaged in by serious and earnest minds which have been able to verify the marvellous phenomenon of a direct correspondence from spirits, that human intelligence, being of a progressive nature, can ultimately be influenced to admit the truth. . . .

 "Let us advance, then, boldly on this line.
 We may not stay here to witness the cheering day, the dawn of which appears to us from afar on the horizon, and which illustrious geniuses, such as Swedenborg, Bengel, Jung-Stilling, and Count Joseph de Maistre, have had the presentiment of, and have saluted in the name of a third revelation, according to the prophet Joel (chap. ii.
-28, 29): 'And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: and also upon the servants and the handmaids in those days will I pour out my spirit.'
+28, 29): 'And it shall come to pass afterward, that I will pour out my spirit upon all fiesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: and also upon the servants and the handmaids in those days will I pour out my spirit.'